debdeepbh/mathabotface/README.md

 * to add shortened urls: tinyurl (`sudo pip install TinyURL3`).
 Added the TinyURL.py from the TinyURL3 git in case the installation fails.
 So, this part is unnecessary.
 However, to use this file, you need beautifulsoup4, so install it using `sudo apt-get install python3-bs4` (for ubuntu)

 * These files:  `git clone http://github.com/debdeep777/MathBotFace && cd MathBotFace`
+* Set up a twitter app account with access key, token, consumer key and consumer secret and update it in the file `tweet.py`.

 # Usage
 * `python fetchWiki.py` to get the titles from wikipedia (which stores it in .DAT files)